robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 Keywords can also return values so that they can be assigned into several `scalar variables`_ at once, into `a list variable`__, or into scalar variables and a list variable.
-All these usages require that returned values are Python lists or tuples or in Java arrays, Lists, or Iterators.
+All these usages require that returned values are Python lists or tuples.

 __ `List variables`_